bgamari/ghc-wiki-import/building/prerequisites.md

 <table><tr><th>`sed`</th>
 <td>
-You need a working `sed` if you are going to build from sources.
-The build-configuration stuff needs it.
+Most Unix installations and Cygwin/MSYS on
+Windows already come with `sed`, so you're probably OK.
 GNU sed version 2.0.4 is no good!
 It has a bug in it that is tickled by the build-configuration.
 2.0.5 is OK.
 Others are probably OK too (assuming we don't create too elaborate configure scripts.)